adorn331/Inspector/README.md

 ```
 if there the input data do not fit in with the schema, it will raise the specific error defined in error.py.

-NOTE: if you want the inspector not to raise error driectly when  checking data later,
+NOTE: if you want the inspector not to raise error driectly when  checking data,
 use the param:
 ```python
 inspector = inspector.parse_schema(rule, raise_error=False)